Genesis of Scythian Culture

 Thus, the chronological gap between the two cultures covers at least three centuries.
 But the question of the duration of cultures and groups of the Early-Scythian time is not clarified not only to the Fore-Carpathian region.
 The same situation may be seen on the countries of the entire Forest-steppe Ukraine, where no invasion of the Scythians happened but only their culture was occurred (Ibid).

 It is amazing that,.. emerged yet in the late 7th – the beginning of the 6th cent BC communication of the Greeks with Podolia had no development, while it have expanded and intensified with the Middle Dnieper country over time.
-It is very likely that this fact is connected with another one – with a relatively early termination of life on the Podolian settlements and sites of shelters.
-Though the same settlements and the sites continued to exist until the disappearance of the Scythians from the Dnieper region” (ARTAMONOV M.I., 1974: 112).
+It is very likely that this fact is connected with another one – with a relatively early termination of life on the Podolian settlements and shelter hillforts.
+Though the same settlements and the hillforts continued to exist until the disappearance of the Scythians from the Dnieper region” (ARTAMONOV M.I., 1974: 112).

 In light of these facts it appears that the Scythian penetration in the Fore-Carpathians and further to the Transcarpathian began before the flowering of the Scythian culture in the Pontic, seems to be illogical.

 Herodotus asserted that the Scythians arrived from Asia, forced the Cimmerians from the Black Sea and pursued them even to the Caucasus.
 The area of the Cimmerian culture extended beyond the right bank of the Dnieper to the Danube, so we can doubt that the Scythians, coming from the east, drove the Cimmerians to the Caucasus.
 If the Cimmerians retreated before the Scythians came in, they would have to run away somewhere across the Dnieper and the Danube to the Balkans, but did not break through them to Byelorechensk Pass in the Caucasus and farther.
 A similar doubt has been already advanced by M. Artamonov, estimating the choice of the resettlement way to Asia Minor along the eastern shore of the Black Sea as odd, because in addition to the usual difficulties, "it still led in the direction of the enemy, from which the Cimmerians departed" (Ibid: 16).
-Cimmerian forays into Asia Minor while their logical retreat across the Danube could occur solely through the Balkans.
-However, historical data indicate that the majority of the Cimmerians came out of the Caucasus mountain range and only some small part of them together with the Thracians arrived in Asia Minor from the Balkans (according to the testimony of Strabo.
+With the logical retreat of the Cimmerians over the Danube, their raids into Western Asia were to occur exclusively through the Balkans.
+However, historical data indicate that the majority of the Cimmerians came out of the Caucasus mountain range and only some small part of them together with the Thracians arrived in Asia Minor from the Balkans (according to the testimony of Strabo).
 On the other hand, “the appearance of the Scythian sites in the Northern Caucasus was connected with the time of Fore-Asiatic campaigns, the beginning of which belongs to the 80-70 years of the 7th cent B.C.
 (MAKHORTYKH S.V., 1991: 11).
 The analysis of the funeral rites of the Scythian burial-places in the North Caucasus "reveals a genetic affinity with Fore-Scythian and Early-Scythian relics of the Black Sea forest and steppe zones" (Ibid., 112).

 While considering the question of the spread of the Scythian culture from the Western Ukraine, it is useful to reflect on the thoughts and observations of the biggest experts in the Scythian culture, M. Artamonov.
 In particular, he wrote: